Erchasteen/Test_Profolio_Assesment16/README.md

 create a useful, real-world tool that makes it easier to manage products and job applications in one workbook.
 I did achieve that.
 If I had to  make any improvements I would integrate it  with Outlook/Google Calendar for application reminders and follow-ups.
 6. Summary: A dual-purpose Excel workbook combining inventory tracking and job application management using formulas, logic, and formatting to solve everyday organizational challenges creatively and efficiently.
 ![Project 1](https://github.com/user-attachments/assets/5095f728-78a5-4528-8c29-2dd5012457e6)

 ***
-#### Python: Grade calucator and HMI Tracker
-1. Initial project idea: This project helps solve everyday problems: understanding how course grades are calculated, and knowing whether someone should adjust their calorie intake based on their weight and height.
-2. Tools I used: I used Python to write two separate programs.
-The first calculates quiz and assessment averages with weighted grades.
-The second calculates a Health Metrics Index (HMI) using input for height and weight, with logic to give advice based on the result.
-3. Challenges I faced: The hardest part was making sure data types were handled properly (like converting strings to floats) and getting the formulas right, especially the HMI calculation.
-I also had to make sure my print formatting was clear and readable.
-4. Other Resources: I used class videos, basic Python tutorials, and double-checked the math formulas online.
-I tested my code with different inputs to make sure everything worked.
-5. Result: I successfully created two simple but helpful programs: one to understand grade averages and another to give basic health advice.
-If I had more time, I’d add input validation and maybe graphs or visuals to make it more interactive.
-6. Summary: Two Python tools to calculate course grades and give calorie advice using math, logic, and clean formatting.

-***
 ####  Academic Research and Resource Curation